 Welcome bonus: Discover will match all of the cash back you’ve earned at the end of your first year of card ownership

 “Payments to the IRS” isn’t a 2 percent category for the Discover it® chrome, but that doesn’t mean the card won’t bring you great value.

-If you owe $3,000 in taxes, for example, and can’t afford to pay it all at once, the Discover it chrome gets you a 14-month zero percent introductory APR on purchases (13.49 percent — 24.49 percent variable APR thereafter).
+If you owe $3,000 in taxes, for example, and can’t afford to pay it all at once, the Discover it chrome gets you a 14-month zero percent introductory APR on purchases and balance transfers (11.99 percent — 22.99 percent variable APR thereafter).
 That means you could pay just over $214 a month for 14 months to cover the cost.

-You’ll still owe the payment processor’s fee of either $58.80, $56.01 or $59.70, but Discover’s Cashback Match™ welcome offer (which doubles all the cash back you’ve earned at the end of your first year) will cover the charge in the long run.
-Using the same $3,000 example, you’ll earn $30 in cash back for charging the fee to the Discover it chrome, but when you double that with Discover’s welcome offer, that’s $60 in cash back.
+You’ll still owe the payment processor’s fee of either $58.80, $56.01 or $59.70, but Discover’s Cashback Match™ welcome offer (which matches all the cash back you’ve earned at the end of your first year) will cover the charge in the long run.
+Using the same $3,000 example, you’ll earn $30 in cash back for charging the fee to the Discover it chrome, but when you double that with Discover’s welcome offer after the first year, that’s $60 in cash back.

 Cover your small business: The Business Platinum Card® from American Express

 - 5X points on flights and prepaid hotels on amextravel.com

 - Effectively 1.5X points on eligible purchases of $5,000 or more (50 percent more points on up to 1,000,000 additional points per year)

 - 1X points on all other eligible purchases

 Welcome bonus: Earn 75,000 Membership Rewards® points after you spend $15,000 on qualifying purchases within your first 3 months of Card Membership.